ghc/ghc/doc/user-settings.md

 # User settings

-You can customise Hadrian by specifying user build settings in file `src/Settings/User.hs`.
+You can customise Hadrian by copying the file ./src/UserSettings.hs to ./UserSettings.hs and specifying user build settings in `./UserSettings.hs`.
 Here we document currently supported settings.

 ## Build directory